ArchipelagoMW/Archipelago/docs/entrance randomization.md

 The short answer is that you will almost always want to do ER in `pre_fill`.
 For more information why, continue reading.

 ER begins by collecting the entire item pool and then uses your access rules to try and prevent some kinds of failures.
-Consider a case where an `Entrance`'s access rule requires another region.
-In logic, these would usually be represented with events or indirect connections, which are not part of the item pool.
-Logic is used to prevent an arrangement where that region is locked behind that entrance, thus making the seed impossible.
-In theory, if none of these appear in your logic, you could do ER as early as `create_regions`, immediately after the regions are available.
+This means 2 things about when you can call ER:
+1. You must supply your item pool before calling ER, or call ER before setting any rules which require items.
+2. If you have rules dependent on anything other than items (e.g. `Entrance`s or events), you must set your rules and create your events before you call ER if you want to guarantee a correct output.

+If the conditions above are met, you could theoretically do ER as early as `create_regions`.
 However, plando is also a consideration.
 Since item plando happens before `pre_fill` and modifies the item pool, doing ER in `pre_fill` is the only way to account for placements made by item plando, otherwise you risk impossible seeds or generation failures.
 Obviously, you may also want to perform ER after entrance plando as well.

 #### Informing your client about randomized entrances